Complex and Adaptive Dynamical Systems: A Primer: Synchronization of Coupled Oscillators

-as illustrated in Fig.\ \ref{synchro_fig_kuramoto_r_K}.
+as illustrated in Fig.~\ref{synchro_fig_kuramoto_r_K}.

-\underline{\bf Physics of rhythmic applause}\\ A nice application of the Kuramoto model is the synchronization of clapping of an audience after a performance, which happens when everybody claps at a slow frequency and in tact.
-In this case the distribution of `natural clapping frequencies' is quite narrow and $K>K_c\propto 1/g(0)$.
+\runinhead{{The} Physics of Rhythmic Applause} A nice application of the Kuramoto model is the synchronization of {the} clapping of an audience after a performance, which happens when everybody claps at a slow frequency and in tact.
+In this case the distribution of \qut{natural clapping frequencies} is quite narrow and $K>K_c\propto 1/g(0)$.

-When an individual wants to express especial satisfaction with the performance he/she increases the clapping frequency by about a factor two, as measured experimentally, in order to increase the noise level, which just depends on the clapping frequency.
+When an individual wants to express especial satisfaction with the performance he/she increases the clapping frequency by about a factor of 2, as measured experimentally, in order to increase the noise level, which just depends on the clapping frequency.
 Measurements have shown, see Fig.~\ref{synchro_fig_kuramoto_r_K}, that the distribution of natural clapping frequencies is broader when the clapping is fast.
-This leads to a drop in $g(0)$ and it happens that now $K<K_c\propto 1/g(0)$.
+This leads to a drop in $g(0)$ and {then} $K<K_c\propto 1/g(0)$.
 No synchronization is possible when the applause is intense.